State & U.S. Forecasts from W. P. Carey School/JPMorgan Chase Event

 We?re finally on the path to full economic recovery, and Arizona may get there in about three years.
 That?s the main message from experts who spoke today at the 49th Annual Economic Forecast Luncheon co-sponsored by Arizona State University?s W. P. Carey School of Business and JPMorgan Chase.
 About 1,000 people attended the event at the Phoenix Convention Center, where economists painted a generally brighter picture for 2013.

-The amount of activity in the Phoenix-area housing market dropped significantly last month.
-A new report from the W. P. Carey School of Business at Arizona State University reveals the decrease and explains that it's largely due to a decline in foreclosures.
+After several months of hovering in the same tight range, Phoenix-area home prices are on the rise again.
+A new report from the W. P. Carey School of Business at Arizona State University reveals the numbers for Maricopa and Pinal counties, as of October.

 If you?ve ever thought about going back to school to try to advance your career and make more money, the W. P. Carey School of Business at Arizona State University offers some of the best values in education.
 In particular, its full-time MBA program has consistently been recognized as one of the best in the nation for ?return on investment.?
 Recently, the school announced it?s adding a new scholarship program to make it even easier for some of the best students in the country to get an MBA through that program.

 Why Different States Are Getting Out of the Housing Crisis Faster

 America?s housing market is finally starting to really recover from the Great Recession, but some areas of the country are fighting back faster than others.
 New research from the W. P. Carey School of Business at Arizona State University indicates one reason: Different states have dramatically different mortgage laws, and some make it easier to push through tough times.

 New Program Will Help Companies Offer Better Experiences